Wang-Lin-boop/GeminiMol/README.md

 ## 👐 Reproducing

-Here, we present the reproducible code for training the Cross-Encoder and GeminiMol models based on the conformational space similarity descriptors of 39,290 molecules described in the paper.
+Here, we present the reproducible code for training the Cross-Encoder and GeminiMol models based on the CSS descriptors of 39,290 molecules described in the paper.

-#### retraining the models
+#### Re-training our models

 > Training the Cross-Encoder